psaboia/RGB-N/README.md

-# Running a RGB-N Program on the CRC using singularity
+# Running the RGB-N code on the CRC GPUs using singularity

 ## Download the Singularity image to your `/scratch365` directory.